 We’ve long passed the point at which everyone should understand in no uncertain terms that Trump is an authoritarian, racist, white supremacist (among other things).
 Hell, this is what many of his supporters like about him.
 But it should also be clear to his supporters, all of his supporters (especially the ones who hold their nose and support him because of Christian values or fiscal policy or abortion), that by voting for this man knowing what we all clearly know about him, you are a white supremacist.
 Period.
 I understand the perfect candidate doesn’t exist and that our system of voting requires us to compromise some of our values in order to support progress towards bigger goals, but good luck explaining that you voted for an actual white supremacist to your grandchildren someday (if you can stomach telling them the truth).
 Some values cannot be compromised.

-The reason last night’s debate was so terrible to watch is that Trump is an awful, irredeemable person who wrecks everything he touches, and that was clear on Tuesday night.
+The reason Tuesday night’s debate was so terrible to watch is that Trump is an awful, irredeemable person who wrecks everything he touches.

 We didn’t learn anything new about Trump at the debate, because there is nothing new to learn.
 He is the same incoherent, belligerent, corrupt, racist asshole he’s always been.
 Be outraged if you want, but it’s not a surprise.
 Let him continue to self-immolate.